attogram/react-tidbits/README.md

 # TODO

-* redo docs/ demo/examples as full React app
 * repackage for npm
 * publish to npm

 # License

 **react-tidbits** is an open source project licensed under the MIT license.

 # Developer Info